-Amid Arms Race Fears, The U.S., Russia And China Are Racing Ahead With A New Missile
+Nations Rush Ahead With Hypersonic Weapons Amid Arms Race Fear

 Here's how the Waverider works:

-The wedge-shaped warhead would be put on top of a rocket, and fired at enormous speeds to the very edge of space.
+The wedge-shaped warhead would be put on top of a rocket and fired at enormous speeds to the very edge of space.
 Then, it would detach from the rocket and glide to its target.
 Unlike intercontinental ballistic missiles, which travel at similar speeds, the Waverider could potentially maneuver on its way down.

 "This vehicle would be able to not just come from space, but be able to turn and bank and fly almost like a real airplane," Marren says.